rasviitanen/svgmacro/README.md

 # svgmacro
 A Rust library for writing SVGs, using zero dependencies and does not require a nightly build.

 Handles variables and function calls by wrapping them in a {} closure.
+Writes to a file-like object ("&mut out" in the snippet).

-Can create any valid XML-element.
+Can write any valid XML-element.

 Snippet
 ```